2017 Ohio State Buckeyes football team: No. 5 Oklahoma

-The No. 2 Ohio State Buckeyes welcomed the No. 5 Oklahoma Sooners to Ohio Stadium in Columbus, Ohio in a top five match-up.
-College GameDay made their record 16th visit to Ohio State's campus and Ohio State's 39th appearance overall, which was their fourth consecutive.
-This was the fourth match-up between the historic programs.
+The No. 2 Ohio State Buckeyes hosted the No. 5 Oklahoma Sooners at Ohio Stadium in Columbus, Ohio, in a top-five matchup.
+College GameDay made its record 16th visit to Ohio State's campus and the program's 39th appearance overall, including its fourth in a row.
+It was the fourth meeting between the two programs.

-During the first quarter, the Sooners moved the ball well by pushing into Buckeye territory on all three opening drives, but they failed to capitalize due to two fumbles and a failed fourth down conversion.
-The Buckeyes, on the other hand, began the game with two consecutive punts which resulted with the game scoreless at the end of the first.
-The first score came at 11:11 in the second with a 24-yard Sean Nuernberger field goal after the Buckeyes failed to convert inside of the redzone.
-Eight plays later, Oklahoma again failed to capitalize in Ohio State territory, this time missing a 37-yard field goal.
-Following a punt by the Buckeyes, Oklahoma was able to mount a 55-yard drive to kick a 35-yard field goal to tie the game 3–3 at the half.
+In the first quarter, Oklahoma moved into Buckeye territory on each of its first three drives, but came away without points because of two fumbles and a failed fourth-down conversion.
+Ohio State opened with two consecutive punts, and the game remained scoreless at the end of the quarter.
+The first points came with 11:11 remaining in the second quarter, when Sean Nuernberger made a 24-yard field goal after the Buckeyes failed to convert in the red zone.
+Eight plays later, Oklahoma again came up empty in Ohio State territory, missing a 37-yard field-goal attempt.
+After an Ohio State punt, the Sooners put together a 55-yard drive and tied the game at 3–3 on a 35-yard field goal before halftime.

-The Buckeyes came out of the gates strong behind a 56-yard Parris Campbell kickoff return capped by 6-yard J. K. Dobbins touchdown, giving the Buckeyes a 10–3 lead.
-But, 1:47 seconds later, Baker Mayfield and the Oklahoma Sooners stuck back on a 36-yard Dimitri Flowers touchdown reception to tie the game at 10.
-Ohio State would never find the endzone again and would settle for two more Nuernberger field goals.
-However, Mayfield would lead the Sooners as he threw for 386 yards and three touchdowns in piling up the yards in the second half as the Buckeyes' offense struggled.
-A touchdown run by Jordan Smallwood capped the Sooner scoring as the Sooners won 31–16.
-Following the game, Mayfield planted the school's flag at mid-field while the team danced in celebration on the Ohio State logo.
-Mayfield would later apologize for the incident.
+Ohio State opened the second half with a 56-yard kickoff return by Parris Campbell, followed by a 6-yard touchdown run by J. K. Dobbins, to take a 10–3 lead.
+Oklahoma answered 1:47 later, as Baker Mayfield threw a 36-yard touchdown pass to Dimitri Flowers to tie the game.
+Ohio State did not score another touchdown and added only two more field goals by Nuernberger.
+Mayfield finished with 386 passing yards and three touchdowns as Oklahoma pulled away in the second half.
+A touchdown run by Jordan Smallwood completed the scoring in the Sooners' 31–16 victory.
+After the game, Mayfield planted Oklahoma's flag at midfield while teammates celebrated on the Ohio State logo.
+He later apologized for the incident.

-Ohio State (1–1, 1–0) would fall to No. 8 in the AP poll, while Oklahoma (2–0) would rise to No. 2.
+Ohio State (1–1, 1–0) fell to No. 8 in the AP Poll, while Oklahoma (2–0) rose to No. 2.